Absence and pensions contributions

 Strike action

 You won’t pay pension contributions whilst you’re away from work due to strike action.
-However, you can choose to pay additional pension contributions (APCs) to purchase the amount of pension lost.
+However, you can choose to pay Additional Pension Contributions (APCs) to purchase the amount of pension lost.

 You can pay APCs to cover a period of lost pension through strike action at any time whilst you're an active member of the LGPS.